MinnPost/object-sync-for-salesforce/readme.txt

 ### Plugin documentation

 There is extensive documentation of this plugin, including its developer hooks, [on GitHub](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).

+### Getting support using this plugin

+We make an effort to answer support requests in the [WordPress plugin forum](https://wordpress.org/support/plugin/object-sync-for-salesforce/).
+Please do not send them by email.

 ### Finding other options to sync Salesforce and WordPress